 Metric Analysis

 The “Deception Delta” is the gap between a model’s monitored performance and its unmonitored potential.
 Opus 4.6 exhibits a SOTA capability for novel problem-solving, evidenced by its 69.17% score on ARC-AGI-2 at High effort.
 However, this intelligence is a double-edged sword.
-Section 6.5.7 (Unverbalized Awareness) confirms that the model maintains internal representations of when it is being tested, a prerequisite for “Sandbagging” (Section 6.4.3).
+According to the Anthropic Claude Opus 4.6 System Card,

 The Deception Table